zshn25/zshn25.github.io/_posts/2022-09-23-Aristotle-definitions.markdown

 {% comment %}
- in Nichomechian Ethics Book 7, C7 Aristotle says that all natural “right” is mutable or changeable.
+ in Nicomachean Ethics Book 7, C7 Aristotle says that all natural “right” is mutable or changeable.
 By this he means, what is naturally right is revealed not by general propositions, or universal maxims, but the concrete decisions of the community or it’s leaders about what is right or wrong.
 Natural right is mutable because different kinds of circumstances will require different kinds of decisions.

 *[slave]: Aristotle believed slavery to be natural